jtomchak/real-world-react/README.md

 * Fetch some articles. from ```https://codercamps-conduit.herokuapp.com/api```
     * using superAgent to create Articles
     * we'll be able to append a bunch of other http requests to our agent as we move along.

+# Part 04
+* we are gonna dispatch an action on 'componentWillMount' for our component ```onLoad: payload => dispatch({ type: "HOME_PAGE_LOADED", payload })```
+* Created a middleware.js to handle the Promise with promiseMiddleware.
+This will be a collection of functions that will run when we dispatch actions, modify it in some way if it meets some conditional, then pass it on to the store via dispatch.
+* Redux has a method ```applyMiddleware``` which will take functions, and apply them to actions.
+* Now we can just pass the promise in a dispatch, and it will be resolved, before headed off to the store for reducing.
+Sweet!!!
+* now we should have our articles conosole logged out if we put ```console.log(action.paylaod)``` in our reducer in the root index.js